 2. Be Strategic

-This means developing a training strategy based on your change impact sessions and then using this to create a training plan.
+This means developing an ERP training plan and strategy based on your change impact sessions and then using this to create a training plan.

 The insights you glean from your change impact assessments dictate how many resources you dedicate and how much time you allot to training sessions.
 These assessments also help you determine what stakeholders need ERP training and what techniques you’ll use to train them.

 Once you understand the approach you need to take, you can develop an ERP system training plan outlining roles and responsibilities and allotting time for key activities, like refresher training after go-live.

 3. Leverage Internal Resources

 In addition to your core project team, don’t be afraid to leverage your SMEs and department leads.

 These employees are the most well-versed in the specific pain points that their colleagues are facing.
 As such, they can help you develop a training plan that meets the needs of these groups.

 You should also equip these team members with the technical knowledge necessary to facilitate end-user training.

 4. Collaborate With Your Communications Team

 When it comes to ERP system training, the way you deliver information is just as important as the information you’re delivering.

 As you develop your training support collateral and materials, it’s important to work with your internal communications team.
 This way, you can be sure you’re communicating the right knowledge and skills, using the right mediums and the right timing.

 5. Customize Your Training

 All employees affected by the ERP implementation will need some form of training on how the system works.
 However, they won’t all benefit from the same training content.

 To be most effective, you should tailor training to each employee’s role and their unique processes.
 Not only does this ensure that they’re learning the aspects of the software that apply to them, but it makes the sessions relevant enough to keep their interest.